Internship Opportunity: Energy, Climate Change & Extractive Industries Program

 - Help plan, oversee, take notes, and report on program events;

-- Attend and report on Washington area meetings outside the Dialogue;
+- Attend and report on events and meetings outside the Dialogue;

-- Assist in logistical, administrative, and research assistant responsibilities as needed by the program director and program assistant.
+- Assist in logistical, administrative, and research assistant responsibilities as needed by the program staff.

 - Be enrolled in a college or university as a graduate or undergraduate student or have graduated no more than six months prior to the start of the internship;

-- Demonstrate interest in Latin America and the Caribbean;
+- Demonstrate interest in Latin America and the Caribbean, and in policy related to climate, energy, and/or extractive industries;

 - Have strong writing and research abilities;